Skip to contents

 introspect

 Logical, default FALSE.
-After a successful refresh, if the provider exposes an introspection endpoint, perform a best-effort introspection of the new access token for audit/diagnostics.
-The result is not stored on the token object.
+After a successful refresh, if the provider exposes an introspection endpoint, introspect the new access token for validation and audit/diagnostics.
+When enabled, refresh fails if introspection is unsupported, inactive, or missing required introspect_elements.
+The raw introspection result is not stored separately, but a successful introspection response may backfill token@cnf.

 shiny_session